BASEBALL CARDS PRICE GUIDE 1906 ONLINE

 In the 1960s, the popularity of modern wax packs from Topps, Fleer and others exploded alongside the baby boom generation.
 This led to the emergence of dedicated monthly or quarterly baseball card price guide publications like Baseball Card Monthly, The Trader Speaks, and Sports Market Report.
 These periodicals provided the most up-to-date values as the market evolved at an increasingly fast pace.
 Key rookie cards and short prints from the new wave of sets began appreciating quickly.

-Read also: PSA BASEBALL CARDS PRICES
+Read also: 1993 BASEBALL CARDS COMPLETE SET VALUE

 By the late 1960s, the modern baseball card collecting boom was in full swing.
 This coincided with the rise of specialty comic shops and the direct sales market for back issues.
 One of the leaders in this niche was James Beckett, who began publishing an annual baseball card price guide in 1969 as part of his growing portfolio of pop culture guides.